-ETX-155 MAD
+ETX-155 MAD trials

 The MAD portion of our Phase 1 trial enrolled two cohorts of subjects, with 12 participants in each cohort dosed for 7 days.
 The first cohort was dosed with 60 mg of ETX-155 daily in the morning while fasted while the second cohort was dosed 60 mg of ETX-155 daily in the evening (at approximately 6 PM) after a meal.
 Both cohorts consisted of nine active subjects and three placebo subjects.
 In both cohorts, no significant adverse events were seen, there were no subject discontinuations nor were there any clinically significant abnormal values in vital signs, ECGs and clinical labs.
-However, the 60 mg cohort dosed in the evening with a meal experienced fewer adverse events.
-The advantage of dosing GABA_A PAMs in the evening was also demonstrated with other molecules in clinical development such as SAGE-217, PRAX-114 and ganaxolone.
+However, the 60 mg cohort dosed in the evening experienced fewer adverse events.
+The advantage of dosing GABA_A PAMs in the evening has also been demonstrated with other molecules in clinical development such as SAGE-217, PRAX-114 and ganaxolone.

 In our MAD trial, ETX-155 was well tolerated with no dose limiting AEs, no discontinuations and no abnormal clinical values.
 We believe the safety and tolerability data observed in the MAD trial compare favorably to other GABA_A PAMs in clinical development.
-During this portion of the trial, ETX-155 did not fully reach steady state at day seven and moderate accumulation was seen.
-Therefore, we have initiated a randomized, placebo-controlled 14-day MAD trial in healthy volunteers in May 2021 to further evaluate the safety, tolerability and pharmacokinetics of 60 mg per day of ETX-155, dosed in the evening.
+With respect to pharmacokinetics, during this portion of the trial, ETX-155 did not reach steady-state at day seven and moderate accumulation was seen.
+Pharmacokinetic modeling suggested that steady-state was likely to be reached shortly after day seven.
+Therefore, we initiated an additional randomized, placebo-controlled MAD trial in healthy volunteers to further evaluate the safety, tolerability and pharmacokinetics of 60 mg per day of ETX-155 when dosed for 14 consecutive days in the evening, including additional pharmacokinetic sampling time points to determine when steady-state is reached.
+This 14-day MAD trial is expected to read out in the third quarter of 2021.

-Figure 18 below summarizes the adverse events observed of ETX-155's 7-day MAD clinical trial in healthy volunteers.
+Figure 17 below summarizes the adverse events observed of ETX-155's 7-day MAD clinical trial in healthy volunteers.

-ETX-15 5 dose
+Placebo ETX-15 55 dose

-Placebo (N=6) 60 mg (Morning) (N=9) 60 mg (Evening) (N=9)
+(N=6) 60 mg (Morning) (N=9) 60 mg (Evening) (N=9)

 n (%) n (%) n (%)

 At least 1 TEAE 3 (50) 9 (100) 5 (56)

 Somnolence 2 (33) 9 (100) 1 (11)

 Headache 2 (33) 2 (22) 2 (22)

 Fatigue 0 4 (44) 0

 Dizziness 0 1 (11) 1 (11)

 Back pain 0 0 1 (11)

 Abdominal distension 0 0 1 (11)

-Figure 18.
+Figure 17.
 Summary of all treatment emergent adverse events from the MAD portion of the ETX-155 Phase 1 healthy volunteer study evaluating 60 mg ETX-155 dosed either in the morning or in the evening for 7 days.

-The trials referred to in Figure 19 below describe the CNS AEs from the ETX-155 MAD clinical trial in healthy volunteers (evening dose cohort only), and the CNS AEs from the PRAX-114 open-label Phase 2a and the SAGE-217 placebo-controlled Phase 3 clinical studies in MDD.
+The trials referred to in Figure 18 below describe the CNS AEs from the ETX-155 MAD clinical trial in healthy volunteers (evening dose cohort only, compared to placebo from both cohorts), and the CNS AEs from the PRAX-114 open-label Phase 2a and the SAGE-217 placebo-controlled Phase 3 clinical studies in MDD.
 The trials referenced in the figure below were conducted at different points in time using different trial designs, and accordingly, the trial results may not be indicative of the safety or tolerability of these therapies.
-No head-to-head clinical trials have been conducted with ETX-155 and any other GABA_A PAM.
-We are encouraged by initial tolerability data reported thus far in the Phase 1 MAD trial as compared to other GABA_A PAMs currently in clinical development.
+No head-to-head clinical trials have been conducted with ETX-155 and any other GABAA PAM.
+We are encouraged by initial tolerability data reported thus far in the Phase 1 MAD trial as compared to other GABAA PAMs currently in clinical development.